 Changing the Guard

 A “must-see” experience for many visitors to London is watching Changing the Guard.
 This is the process whereby the military, who have been responsible for guarding Buckingham Palace and St James’s Palace, are relieved by a fresh group of military personnel.
-This essential process is achieved via a traditional ceremony, full of colour and music.
+This essential process is achieved via a traditional ceremony full of colour and music.

-At the start of the process the “New Guard” are inspected in front of their barracks to make sure they are fit to take over their guard duties – as you can see here.
-Following inspection, the New Guard march to Buckingham Palace, home of HM the Queen, where they pay their compliments to the Old Guard gathered there and officially take over guard duties.
-Throughout this process, the military bands play music; traditional marches, pop music or film soundtracks such as Star Wars and James Bond.
+At the start of the process, the “New Guard” are inspected in front of their barracks to make sure they are fit to take over their guard duties – as you can see here.
+Following the inspection, the New Guard march to Buckingham Palace, home of HM the Queen, where they pay their compliments to the Old Guard gathered there and officially take over guard duties.
+Throughout this process, the military bands play music; traditional marches, pop music, or film soundtracks such as Star Wars and James Bond.
 Top you can see one of the Guards’ bands.

 The soldiers on guard duty and in the band are usually from one of the 5 regiments of Foot Guards, known for their bright red tunics and large bearskins.
 Sometimes music is provided by a band from the Household Cavalry – as you can see at the bottom.
 The Household Cavalry are usually found guarding Horse Guards, the building which acts as the official entrance to the royal precincts.
-Here 2 mounted sentries keep guard every day between 10 am and 4 pm.
-The Household Cavalry also need to change the guard – here you can see the Life Guards Regiment, with their scarlet cloaks and polished helmets with white plumes, leaving their parade ground.
+Here two mounted sentries keep guard every day between 10 am and 4 pm.
+The Household Cavalry also need to change the guard – here, you can see the Life Guards Regiment, with their scarlet cloaks and polished helmets with white plumes, leaving their parade ground.

 Churchill War Rooms